Made in PGH &rquo; Established 2009

 The Future of Siri.

-Confession: I basically upgraded from the iPhone 4 to the 4S just to mess around with Siri.1 While the experience has been magically delicious in nearly all respects, one can’t help but continually bump into what feel like arbitrary walls.
+Confession: I basically upgraded from the iPhone 4 to the 4S just to mess around with Siri. ((That, and the new cameras.
+The iPhone is the only camera I use.
+With two tiny kids, the camera comes out a lot.))
+While the experience has been magically delicious in nearly all respects, one can’t help but continually bump into what feel like arbitrary walls.
 Siri can apply a relationship to a person (“Joel is my brother”), but she can’t change his birthday or move him to the top of my favorites list or perform thousands of other seemingly trivial actions.
 Like many others, I’m delighted by what Siri can do yet frustrated by the current limitations.

 The Present.